almatbaagy/almatbaagy/README.md

 # Hi, I'm Mohamed 👋

-👨‍💼 Business Intelligence Analyst with an engineering background and expertise in marketing, financial modeling, and business planning.
+👨‍💼 Business Intelligence Analyst with an engineering background and expertise in marketing, financial modeling and business planning.

 🎯 Skilled in leading cross-functional teams, managing stakeholders, and driving data-driven strategic decisions.